geoffreycrofte/juiz-social-post-sharer/readme.txt

 Social networks supported:

-* Delicious
+* Diigo
-* Digg
+* Evernote
 * Facebook
-* Google+
 * LinkedIn
+* Mix
 * Pinterest
+* Pocket
 * Reddit
-* StumbleUpon
 * Tumblr
 * Twitter
 * Viadeo
 * Weibo
+* WhatsApp
 * VKontakte

 Other actions supported:

 * Send by Mail (mailto:)
-* Print
+* Print (buttons are not printed 😜)
 * Add to bookmark

-Options plugin:
+Plugin Options:

 * 8 graphic templates available
 * Choose from all available networks
 * Open links in a new window (deactivated by default)
 * Choose to display only the social network icon
-* Add your Twitter account name to add "via" during a share
+* Add your Twitter account name to add "via" while sharing
-* Choose to display buttons only on certain type of post
+* Choose to display buttons only on certain type of post (compatible with Custom Post Type)
 * Choose to hide buttons only on certain posts directly in the edit page (metabox).
-* Choose to display buttons at the bottom, the top of the content, or both (or just with shortcode)
+* Choose to display buttons at the bottom, the top of the content, or both (or just with shortcode or template function)
 * Customize mail texts (subject and body)
-* Display a sharings counter (optional and in beta)
+* Display a sharings counter (optional, recommend not to use it since Brands are shutting down all the counters)
-* Some hooks are available for markup customization (or add some things)
-* A hook is available and offer you the opportunity to add the bouton you need
 * Use shortcode <code>[juiz_sps]</code> or <code>[juiz_social]</code> where you want
+* For developers: A lot of hooks are available for markup customization (or add some things)
+  * A hook is available and offers you the opportunity to add the buttons you need
   * Use template function <code>juiz_sps()</code> or <code>get_juiz_sps()</code> in your code

-Languages available:
+  * Contribute by creating you own button Skins

+Available Languages:

 * Deutsch (thank to [Dennis Schmitz](http://compcardinmotion.de "Dennis Schmitz's website")!)
 * English